okjuan/vbook/_posts/2025-10-31-come-up-with-ideas-4.md

 A master of embedding meaning in enigma is David Lynch.
 His work is rife with bizarre and baffling elements that entreat contemplation but promise no easy translation.
-And as he has told in numerous interviews and written in his books, he doesn't come up with his ideas, he _receives_ them.
+And as he has told in numerous interviews and written in his books, he doesn't come up with his ideas, he receives them.
 _Lost Highway_, his neo-noir film from 1997, begins with a cryptic message murmured into the protagonist's intercom.
 **Dick Laurent is dead.**
-This message came to Lynch not from the depths of his subconscious mind but from his own intercom.
+This message came to Lynch not from his subconscious mind but from his own intercom.
-Puzzled, Lynch went to the window to try to get a look at the speaker but he struggled to get a view of the front of his house from inside.
+When this happened to Lynch, he went to the window to try to see the speaker but he struggled to get a view of the front of his house from inside.
-For the film, Lynch bought a house and reconfigured the inside to reenact this whole scenario.
-He plucked this strange moment from his personal experience and grafted it onto a film inspired by the O.J.
-Simpson trial, another event that he was compelled to translate into art.
+So determined was he to recreate this scenario in film that he bought a house and reconfigured the indoors so he could graft this strange personal memory onto a film that he in turn developed out of horrified fascination with the O.J.
+Simpson case, another event that he was compelled to translate into art.

 Lynch is no doubt an eccentric.
 But this process of {% vbook_post curating and appropriating from real life | 2025-03-08-live-in-the-moment-2 %} is so common among artists I dare call it standard practice.